Johnny Tillotson: Biography

 In the 1970s, he recorded for the Amos, Buddah, Columbia, and United Artists labels.
 He appeared in concert, appearing in theaters, at State Fairs and Festivals, and in major hotels in Las Vegas and elsewhere.

 In 1984, he charted briefly on Billboard's Hot Country Singles chart with "Lay Back in the Arms of Someone" on Reward Records, and it was during the 80s that his hits in South East Asia had him appear in Thailand, Singapore, Malaysia, Australia, and New Zealand on a regular basis with tours in Japan and Hong Kong.
 In 1990, he signed with Atlantic Records and released "Bim Bam Boom", which received significant airplay on Country music stations.

-On Sunday, May 19, 1991, his 22-year-old daughter Kelli, who was a model and lived in Encinitas, died in a traffic accident in Parker, Arizona.
+On May 19, 1991, his 22-year-old daughter Kelli, who was a model and lived in Encinitas, California, died in a traffic accident in Parker, Arizona.

 In the 1990s, Tillotson recorded several Christmas songs with Freddy Cannon and Brian Hyland for the Children's Miracle Network, produced by Michael Lloyd.
 He also recorded with Tommy Roe and Brian Hyland, again for Michael Lloyd for Rudolph the Red-Nosed Reindeer: The Movie (1998), "We Can Make It".

 After a decade-long absence, in 2010 Tillotson released a single titled "Not Enough," a tribute to the military, police, fire, and all uniformed personnel of the United States.

-On March 23, 2011, Tillotson was inducted into the Florida Artists Hall of Fame, which is the highest honor that the State of Florida bestows on an artist.
+On March 23, 2011, Tillotson was inducted into the Florida Artists Hall of Fame, which is the highest honor that the State of Florida bestows on an artist."Secretary of State Laurel M. Lee Announces 2019 Inductees into the Florida Artists Hall of Fame", Florida Department of State.
+April 9, 2019.
+Retrieved March 22, 2021.
 Their plaques are on permanent display in the Florida State Capitol.

+Tillotson died on April 1, 2025, from complications from Parkinson's disease, as was announced by fellow singer Fabian Forte on his Instagram.
+He was 86.